A National Call to Action to Eliminate Health Disparities

-- Increasing collection of race, ethnicity & language data
+- increasing the collection of race, ethnicity and language preference data;

 Rising Above the Noise: Making the Case for Equity in Care

 Hospitals, clinicians and caregivers are committed to providing the highest quality of care to patients and the communities they serve.
 Equity of care is central to that mission.
 Making this linkage is critical for the success of equitable care and the featured resource provides the business imperative for immediate action.
 Equity in care is more than just the right thing to do; it is critical to performance improvement and high quality care.

 This slidedeck highlights the business imperative for equity of care.
 As the health care system moves toward a value-based versus volume-based reimbursement system, eliminating health care disparities will be vital.
 We encourage you to download the slides and use this presentation in conversations with hospital staff, community meetings or as part of board discussions.
 Achieving equity in care is imperative to improving the health of the population and the success of the hospital and health care systems.

 - Click here for our latest eNewsletter.
 To register to receive the newsletter by email, click here.

 - Asian Health Care Leaders Association 2014 Conference, July 19, 2014

 - Health Forum and the American Hospital Association Leadership Summit, July 20-24,2014